 Although the NIGMS Repository takes many measures to protect my privacy, there can be no absolute guarantee of confidentiality.
-There is a very small chance that information learned from my sample about my DNA sequence could be used to identify my sample as having come from me.
-Should I decide to allow extensive genetic data from my sample to be made publically available, the risk that I could be identified from this data is very slightly higher than if this data could only be shared between researchers.
+There is a very small chance that information learned from my sample about my DNA sequence could be used to identify the sample as having come from me, especially if mine is a rare disease.
+Should I decide to allow extensive genetic data from my sample to be made publically available, the risk that I could be identified from this data may be higher than if this data could only be shared between researchers.